Information for a first class mine manager certificates of competence (CoC) including legislative requirements, how to apply and where to find help.

 For more information, see our Incomplete applications policy [PDF, 47 KB].

-The panel will assess you against the benchmarks set out in the High Level Oral Exam Framework [PDF, 243 KB].
 The panel will use workplace-based scenarios to assess you against these benchmarks.
-The scenarios may include follow up questions.
+The scenarios may include follow-up questions.
 You will be asked to demonstrate the application of your skills and/or knowledge relevant to the CoC.
 This means that the panel will expect you to talk about the scenarios you have been presented with, including the actions you would take, putting into practice what you have learnt and explaining why you have taken the action(s).

-The scenarios will cover these four competencies:
+The scenarios will cover these 4 competencies:

-- Operating and Safety Systems
+- Operating and safety systems.

-- Legislation
+- Legislation.

-- Emergency Management
+- Emergency management.

 - Leadership.